Caffeine: How much is too much?

 To change your caffeine habit, try these tips:

 - Keep tabs.
 Start paying attention to how much caffeine you're getting from foods and beverages, including energy drinks.
 Read labels carefully.
 But remember that your estimate may be a little low because some foods or drinks that contain caffeine don't list it.

 - Cut back gradually.
 For example, drink one fewer can of soda or drink a smaller cup of coffee each day.
 Or avoid drinking caffeinated beverages late in the day.
 This will help your body get used to the lower levels of caffeine and lessen potential withdrawal effects.

 - Go decaf.
-Most decaffeinated beverages look and taste the same as their caffeinated counterparts.
+Most decaffeinated beverages look and taste much the same as their caffeinated counterparts.

 - Shorten the brew time or go herbal.
 When making tea, brew it for less time.
 This cuts down on its caffeine content.
 Or choose herbal teas that don't have caffeine.

 - Check the bottle.
-Some over-the-counter pain relievers contain caffeine — as much as 130 mg of caffeine in one dose.
+Some over-the-counter pain relievers contain caffeine.
 Look for caffeine-free pain relievers instead.

 The bottom line

 If you're like most adults, caffeine is a part of your daily routine.
-And most often it doesn't pose a health problem.
-But be mindful of those situations in which you need to curtail your caffeine habit.
+Usually, it won't pose a health problem.
+But be mindful of caffeine's possible side effects and be ready to cut back if necessary.